-- (a) Over the Internet or by Telephone: You will receive instructions from your broker or other nominee if they permit Internet or telephonic voting.
-You should follow those instructions. - (b) By Mail: You will receive instructions from your broker or other nominee explaining how you can vote your shares by mail.
-You should follow those instructions. - (c) In Person at the Annual Meeting: You may contact your broker or other nominee who holds your shares to obtain a broker's proxy and bring it with you to the Annual Meeting.
-A broker's proxy is not the form of proxy enclosed with this proxy statement.
-You will not be able to vote shares you hold in street name in person at the Annual Meeting unless you have a proxy from your broker or other nominee issued in your name giving you the right to vote your shares.

-Q. Can I change my vote?

-- A. If your shares are registered directly in your name, you may revoke your proxy and change your vote before or at the Annual Meeting.
-To do so, you must do one of the following: - (1) Vote over the Internet or by telephone as instructed above.
-Only your latest Internet or telephone vote is counted.
-You may not change your vote over the Internet or by telephone after 11:59 p.m., eastern time, on June 15, 2020, the day before the Annual Meeting. - (2) Sign a new proxy and submit it by mail as instructed above.
-Only your latest dated proxy that was received by CST by 11:59 p.m., eastern time, on June 15, 2020 will be counted. - (3) Attend the Annual Meeting, request that your proxy be revoked and vote in person as instructed above.
-Attending the Annual Meeting will not revoke your Internet vote, telephone vote or proxy, as the case may be, unless you specifically request it.

-If your shares are held in street name, you may submit new voting instructions by contacting your broker or other nominee.
-You may also vote in person at the Annual Meeting if you obtain a broker's proxy as described in the answer above.

-Q. Will my shares be voted if I do not return my proxy?

-A. If your shares are registered directly in your name, your shares will not be voted if you do not vote over the Internet, by telephone, by returning your proxy or by ballot at the Annual Meeting.
+- (1) Over the Internet prior to the Annual Meeting or by Telephone: You will receive instructions from your broker or other nominee if they permit Internet or telephonic voting.
+You should follow those instructions. - (2) By Mail: You will receive instructions from your broker or other nominee explaining how you can vote your shares by mail.
+You should follow those instructions. - (3) Online while virtually attending the Annual Meeting: You will receive instructions from your broker or other nominee explaining how you can vote your shares online during the virtual Annual Meeting.
+You will need to obtain a legal proxy from your broker or other nominee to vote your shares. - Q. Can I revoke or change my vote? - A. If your shares are registered directly in your name, you may revoke your proxy and change your vote before or at the Annual Meeting.
+To do so, you must do one of the following: - (1) Vote over the Internet or by telephone prior to the Annual Meeting as instructed above.
+Only your latest Internet or telephone vote submitted prior to the Annual Meeting is counted.
+You may not change your vote over the Internet or by telephone after 11:59 p.m., Eastern Time, on June 14, 2021, the day before the Annual Meeting. - (2) Sign a new proxy card and submit it by mail as instructed above.
+Only your latest dated proxy that was received by CST by 11:59 p.m., Eastern Time, on June 14, 2021 will be counted. - (3) Attend the virtual Annual Meeting and vote online as instructed above.
+Attending the virtual Annual Meeting will not revoke your Internet vote, telephone vote or proxy submitted by mail, as the case may be. - If your shares are held in street name, you may submit new voting instructions by contacting your broker or other nominee.
+You may also vote your shares online while virtually attending the Annual Meeting, which will have the effect of revoking any previously submitted voting instructions. - Q. Will my shares be voted if I do not return my proxy or do not provide specific voting instructions on the proxy card or voting instruction form that I submit? - A. If your shares are registered directly in your name, your shares will not be voted if you do not vote over the Internet prior to the Annual Meeting, by telephone, by returning your proxy by mail, or online at the virtual Annual Meeting.
+If you indicate when voting on the Internet or by telephone that you wish to vote as recommended by our Board or sign and return a proxy card without giving specific voting instructions, your shares will be voted as recommended by our Board on all matters presented in this proxy statement and as the proxyholders may determine in their discretion how to vote with respect to any other matters properly presented for a vote at the Annual Meeting.

-If your shares are held in street name, your broker or other nominee may, under certain circumstances, vote your shares if you do not timely return your proxy.
+If your shares are held in street name, your broker or other nominee may, under certain circumstances, vote your shares if you do not timely return your voting instructions.
 Brokers and other nominees can vote their customers' unvoted shares on discretionary matters but cannot vote such shares on non-discretionary matters.
 If you do not timely return a proxy to your broker or other nominee to vote your shares, your broker or other nominee may, on discretionary matters, either vote your shares or leave your shares unvoted.